-VersionPress is a version control plugin for WordPress.
-It versions both files and the database enabling things like site-wide reverts, safe updates, easy staging etc. All on your server.
+VersionPress is a Git-versioning plugin for WordPress.
+It versions both files and the database enabling things like site-wide reverts, safe updates, easy staging etc.

 This could be the next big thing

 Possibly the best thing about WordPress is how simple it makes most tasks.
-Just log in to the administration, click here and there and boom, you have three new plugins installed, a new theme activated etc. People love this, and we do too.
+Just a few clicks in the admin area and there you have three new plugins installed, a new theme activated etc. People love this, and we do too.

 There's a flip side to it, however.
-Once the site is deployed and used by real visitors, those buttons actually become sort of a threat to the site because they make all the changes irreversibly and straight in the production.
-That is a problem because 3rd party plugins sometimes have bugs, are incompatible with each other, the theme might need updates etc. There are ways to deal with it but it's a tricky job – so tricky that over 70% of WP sites in Alexa Top 1 Million gave up on updates.
+Once the site is deployed and used by real people, those quick actions actually become kind of scary because they are irreversible and done straight in production.
+And you know, plugins sometimes have bugs, themes need visual fixes etc. There are ways to deal with this but it's tricky even for experienced admins.
+So tricky that over 70% of WP sites in Alexa Top 1 Million gave up on updates.